 Since I was seeking a career in medicine, I started reading The Web That Has No Weaver, a book that demystifies Eastern medicine.
 It changed my perspective on medicine and opened a door to a new way of thinking.
 Based on ecological principles and common sense, Eastern medicine captured my attention and drew me in.
 Applying its practices has changed my life for the best.
 I expect it to do the same for you.

 In 1994, I earned a Master’s Degree in acupuncture from the Northwest Institute of Acupuncture and Oriental Medicine in Seattle, WA.
 Over the three years in Seattle, I studied directly and frequently with notable practitioners: Sharon Wiezenbaum, Kiiko Matsumoto, Stephen Birch, Richard Tan, Stephen Brown, Jeremy Ross, Dan Bensky, and Eliot Cowan.
 I am nationally board certified by the National Certification Commission for Acupuncture and Oriental Medicine.

-To become more versed with Eastern medicine traditions and learn from revered practitioners, I spent several months in China at Chengdu University of Traditional Chinese Medicine, interning in the hospital's gynecology, gastroenterology, and dermatology wards.
+To become more versed with Eastern medicine traditions and learn from revered practitioners, I spent several months in China at Chengdu University of Traditional Chinese Medicine, interning in the university hospital's gynecology, gastroenterology, and dermatology wards.